JPCLima/Face-Detection/README.md

 # Image-Manipulation

 This is a website created in Streamlit, which has different functionalities to manipulate images.
-This is app includes face recognition, resize images and change their style.
+This app includes face recognition, resize images and change their style.

 ## ScreenShots
 * Face Detection